 St. Michael’s Cathedral

-is one of the main temples of the Ukrainian Orthodox Church of Kyiv Patriarchate.
+This is one of the main temples of the Ukrainian Orthodox Church of Kyiv Patriarchate.
 This monastery has always been especially important for the inhabitants of Kiev.
 It is devoted to the heavenly patron of the city – the Archangel Michael.
-Built in the 11th century, but raised from ruins in the 20 century, it is considered to be one of the most honoured places among the pilgrims.
+Built in the 11th century, but raised from ruins in the 20 century, it is considered to be one of the most honored places among the pilgrims.

 Monastery in Ancient Times

 According to the Chronicle, history of the Monastery starts from July 11, 1108.
 It runs that Prince Svyatopolk-Michael built a stone temple named after the St. Archangel Michael on the place where stood a wooden small church.
 It was decorated with marble, mosaics, and precious icons and as the only temple in Kiev, which had a golden dome, it was called “Golden-Domed”.
 After his death on April 16, 1114, Prince Svyatopolk was buried in this newly built church.